RB Leipzig eye 'final step' to first major trophy

 "Our story of success is somewhat unique in all of Europe."

-On 19 May, 2009 , a footballing behemoth was born in the heart of Germany's east.
+On 19 May, 2009, a footballing behemoth was born in the heart of Germany's east.

 A corporate machine built by a brand which allegedly gives you wings, RB Leipzig's flutter towards the top end of the Bundesliga took just eight years from inception, snaring lower league titles and dissenters across the country as they ascended the football food chain.

-Attendances have swelled, European big names have been swatted away and a run to the Champions League semi-final was achieved two years ago, yet a major trophy has eluded the grasp of the raging Red Bulls.
+Attendances have swelled, European big names have been swatted away, and a run to the Champions League semi-final was achieved two years ago, yet a major trophy has eluded the grasp of the raging Red Bulls.

 Just three weeks shy of their 13th birthday, the club often described as the most hated in Germany, has another chance to provide tangible proof of their might.